nocobase/nocobase/docs/en-US/api/server/application.md

 ## Life Cycle

-Depending on the running mode, the Application has three life cycle stages.
+Application has three life cycle stages depends on the running mode.

 ### Install

 Use the `install` command in `cli` to invoke the installation.
-Generally, if needs to write new tables or data to the database before using the plugin, you need to do it during installation.
+Generally, if needs to write new tables or data to the database before using the plugin, you have to do it during installation.
 Installation is also required when using NocoBase for the first time.

 * Call the `load` method to load registered plugins.
 * Trigger the `beforeInstall` event.